SirCryptic/cwv-scanner/README.md

 | Hidden Form Fields                 | This is a type of vulnerability where a form field is hidden from the user, but still included in the form submission.
 This can allow attackers to submit unexpected data, potentially bypassing form validation or performing other malicious actions. |
 | Object Injection                   | This occurs when an attacker can manipulate serialized objects in a web application to execute arbitrary code.
 | Shellshock             | Shellshock is a security vulnerability in the Unix Bash shell that was discovered in 2014.
 It allows an attacker to execute arbitrary code on a target system by exploiting a flaw in how Bash evaluates environment variables.
 The vulnerability affects many versions of Bash on Unix-based operating systems, including Linux and Mac OS X. It can be used to launch a variety of attacks, including remote code execution, privilege escalation, and data theft.
 The vulnerability has been patched, but it remains a risk for systems that have not been updated. |

-## How to use
-To use the tool type `bash scan.sh` , simply enter the URL or IP address of the target webapplication in the input field and press enter.
-The scanner will then check for vulnerabilities in the target webapplication and display a results table indicating what vulnrabilities are found with `vulnrable` or `not vulnrable` if any are found.

 <h2> Credits </h2>